Jaseci-Labs/jaseci/docs/docs/canonicai/main_eecs449.md

 ## Introducing Universal Sentence Encoder

-Now, obvisouly, what we have now is not very "AI" and we need to fix that.
+Now, obviously, what we have now is not very "AI" and we need to fix that.
 We are using the Universal Sentence Encoder QA model as the answer selection algorithm.
 Universal Sentence Encoder is a language encoder model that is pre-trained on large corpus of natural language data and have been shown to be effective in many NLP tasks.
 In our application, we are using it for zero-shot question-answering, i.e. no custom training required.